cyx/cyrildavid.com/articles/cuba-3.0.markdown

 The main reason we don't require it by default anymore is because we've switched to using [mote][mote] for handling the view layer for all our projects.
-Of course, we acknowledge that some might still want to use it, so you can simply require it if necessary.
+Of course, we acknowledge that some might still want to do it the old way, so you can simply require it if necessary.

 [mote]: http://github.com/soveran/mote